 The sperm then starts their long journey towards the egg.
 Leaving from the cervix they enter the uterus straight.
 Once reached there, they swim towards the fallopian tubes.
 Once the sperm gets into the fallopian tubes they are free from the potential negative that can effect of the woman's immune system.
 It is the important phase in fertilization.

-2. Fertilization: Once the sperm gets entered in the egg, a very complex chain occurs over a period of maximum 16 hours.
-The male and female's pronuclei move together hand in hand to the center of the egg and the amazing thing is, during IVF this can be seen down the microscope.
+3. Fertilization: Once the sperm gets entered in the egg, a very complex chain occurs over a period of maximum 16 hours.
+The male and female's pronuclei move together hand in hand to the centre of the egg and the amazing thing is, during IVF this can be seen down the microscope.
 It is the important phase in fertilization.